kevin-q2/covid-wave-cluster/README.md

 Please refer to their paper/code for details on how to use it.

 ## Data
-Integral to our analyses and experiments is the data collected and provided in `data/` with attribution given to the following sources:
+Data and cleaning files for state, county, and country datasets are provided in `data` with attribution given to the following sources:
   1. [Google's Covid-19 Covid Repository](https://github.com/GoogleCloudPlatform/covid-19-open-data) records daily infection records, demographics, and geographical information from locations around the world.
   2. [Oxford's Covid Government Response Tracker](https://github.com/OxCGRT/covid-policy-dataset) records daily information about each locations stringency or proactive responses to containment of the virus.
 We include their average containment health index measurements for both US states and a set of European countries.
-  3. For visualization we use state[] (2022) and county (2021) shape files collected from the US [census](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2022.html#list-tab-790442341), as well as shape files for countries provided by [OpenDataSoft](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/information/?flg=en-us&location=10,22.37175,114.10565&basemap=jawg.light)
+  3. For visualization we use state (2022) and county (2021) shape files collected from the US [census](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2022.html#list-tab-790442341), as well as shape files for countries provided by [OpenDataSoft](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/information/?flg=en-us&location=10,22.37175,114.10565&basemap=jawg.light)

 NOTE: County data is not included in this repository since the files are too large.
 Please manually download from the sources above to use this dataset.
-All tools for cleaning the data are provided in `data/county/cleaning/`.
+All tools for cleaning the data are provided in the `data/county/cleaning` folder.

 ## Instructions

-Most of our analyses and experiments can be found in the jupyter notebooks in `examples/`.
-There you'll find most of the code needed to run the segmentation and clustering algorithms, and produce nice figures to view the results.
+Examples showcasing our analyses can be found in the jupyter notebooks in `examples`.
+There you'll see most of the code needed to run the segmentation and clustering processes, and produce figures to view the results.

-We note that these are often computationally intensive processes which cannot be confined to a notebook.
+Often these are computationally intensive processes which cannot be confined to notebooks.
+In that case, we also provide scripts to fully reproduce all of our exeriments within the `experiments` folder.

 So often in the notebooks you'll see that we import data from the `batch/` folder.
 In `batch/` we include sets of python scripts which can be run to collect that data.
 Again, those are often computationally intensive to run, so we also include folders `batch/state/data/` or `batch/country/data` with data for precomputed segmentations, pairwise